-All patients admitted with a suspected stroke should be resuscitated appropriately.
-Patients should be started high flow oxygen and blood glucose optimised (target 4-11mmol); a swallowing screen assessment should also be made on admission.
+All patients admitted with a suspected stroke should be started high flow oxygen and blood glucose optimised (target 4-11mmol); a swallowing screen assessment should also be made on admission.

 Initial management depends on the nature of the stroke:

-- Ischaemic stroke – IV alteplase (r-tPA), if patients are admitted within 4.5hrs of symptom onset and meet the inclusion criteria.
-300mg aspirin OD should be started as an inpatient for 14 days.
+- Ischaemic stroke – IV alteplase (r-tPA), if patients are admitted within 4.5hrs of symptom onset and meet inclusion criteria.
+300mg aspirin OD should then be started as an inpatient for 14 days

-- Haemorrhagic stroke – referral to neurosurgery (for potential clot evacuation*) and correction of any clotting disorders.
+- Haemorrhagic stroke – referral to neurosurgery (for potential clot evacuation*) and correction of any coagulopathy

 Long Term Management